OMV: International Expansion and Strategic Partnerships (2005–2020)

-In 2006, OMV acquired a 34% stake in a Turkish oil company Petrol Ofisi.
-In the same year, the board members of OMV and Verbund, the Austrian utility group announced plans for a merger.
-However, this collapsed due to resistance from Austrian MPs.

-OMV increased its stake in Hungarian oil group MOL to 20.2% in 2007.
+In 2005, OMV and the International Petroleum Investment Company (IPIC) jointly acquired full control of the Borealis Group, a leading polyolefin producer, after purchasing out other shareholders.
+In 2006, OMV purchased a 34% stake in Turkey's Petrol Ofisi, expanding its downstream retail presence in a strategic regional market.
+Later that year, OMV and Verbund, an Austrian energy company, announced merger discussions.
+The proposed combination faced opposition from the Austrian Parliament, and negotiations were ultimately abandoned in early 2007.
+OMV increased its stake in Hungarian oil group MOL to 20.2% in 2006.
 OMV then sold its entire stake in March 2009 after MOL rejected a takeover bid in 2008 and the European Commission imposed tough restrictions for an approval of the deal.
-In late 2011, OMV acquired the stake held by Dogan Holding in Petrol Ofisi, which further increased its stake in the company to 95.75%.
+In late 2011, OMV acquired the stake held by Dogan Holding in Petrol Ofisi, which increased its stake in the company to 95.75%.